African American Rhinoplasty in New Jersey

 African American rhinoplasty results are usually seen within three months as most swelling and bruising disappear.
 However, the tissue on the nose may experience swelling that continues to dissipate over the first year.
 Individuals who desire a revision rhinoplasty to make minor adjustments must wait six months to one year.

-Potential Risks and Side Effects of African American Rhinoplasty
+Risks and Side Effects of Rhinoplasty

 African American rhinoplasty is a safe cosmetic procedure, and complications are rare.
 However, there is a risk of infection, scarring, bleeding, or side effects from anesthesia after any surgery.
 During the recovery period, patients may experience bruising around their eyes and nose, swelling, and a stuffy nose.
 During the consultation, Dr. Becker explains these side effects and the healing process.

-Why Choose Dr. Becker
+Why Choose Dr. Daniel Becker for an African American Rhinoplasty?